1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 print(gains[3])

-As always when invoking C/C++ functions with an array parameter, an array smaller than the expected by the function may result in faults and/or crashes; Python will not detect or prevent such misuse.
+As always, when invoking C/C++ functions with an array parameter, an array smaller than that expected by the function may result in faults and/or crashes; Python will not detect or prevent such misuse.

-Several XCLIB functions use a string parameter, i.e. ''const char *'', for a file path name or color space.
-A Python string can be passed and will be converted to ''utf-8'' encoding; an explicit
+Several XCLIB functions use a string parameter, i.e. ''const char *'', for a file path name or color space specification.
+A Python string can be passed and will be converted to ''utf‑8'' encoding; an explicit:

 "camera.fmt".encode('utf-8')